 Cell Turnover

-Normally, skin cells turnover and shed regularly, but in acne-prone skin, this process might not be as effective.
+Normally, skin cells turn over and shed regularly, but in acne-prone skin, this process might not be as effective.

 If dead skin cells don’t shed properly, they can mix with excess sebum (oil) and clog pores.
 This clogging is a primary factor in the development of acne because it creates an environment for acne-causing bacteria to grow and cause inflammatory acne.
-If you naturally have a slower or irregular cell turnover this can increase the likelihood that you’ll regularly experience clogged pores breakouts.
+If you naturally have a slower or irregular cell turnover, this can increase the likelihood that you’ll regularly experience clogged pores and breakouts.

 Hormones